ethanaobrien/youtube-downloader/README.md

 If you have issues downloading (like no response from the page) please refresh the page and try again.
 This is BETA software.

+How it works:

+When the YouTube page loads, it uses a certain window variable to load the song, however, this varaible is only set if the video was the first thing loaded, which makes things complicated.

 Changelog

 Version 0.5